winterland1989/Action.js/README.md

 );
 ```

-Ok, now we must have a way to extract the action from our `readFileAction`, let's using `readFileAction._go` directly:
+Ok, now we provide a callback to `readFileAction._go`:

 ```js
 readFileAction._go(function(data){